Nebraska One-Call Enforcement Report

 By Milissa Johnson-Wiles, Assistant Attorney General

 Once a complaint is received, the Attorney General’s Office reviews the complaint and conducts additional investigation, if necessary.
-A notice of potential violation will be sent to the contractor, with an opportunity to respond to the complaint.
+A notice of potential violation will be sent to the party, with an opportunity to respond to the complaint.
 If you have questions, or would like to file a complaint, please visit our website at www.ago.nebraska.gov and click “contact us” to find the complaint.
 A complaint may also be found on the Nebraska811 website.